skiaskiaskia/ct_scraper/README.md

-# Generic Clinical Trials Scraper 🌐💉
+# CT Scraper: Advanced Clinical Trials Data Extraction 🌐💉

-This Python script is designed to scrape clinical trials data from various online sources to retrieve and save outcome measures based on given trial identification numbers.
+An advanced Python script designed to scrape clinical trials data from various online platforms.
+The tool aims to collect and organize outcome measures and intervention treatments based on trial identification numbers (NCT numbers).

 ## Features 🌟

-- Retrieves **Primary and Secondary Outcome Measures** for specific trial identification numbers.
+- Retrieves **Primary and Secondary Outcome Measures** for specific NCT numbers.
 - Extracts **Intervention Treatments** associated with the trials.
-- Generates CSV files for each trial number detailing the outcomes.
+- Generates more detailed CSV files for each trial number, including unique codes for primary and secondary outcomes.
-- Organizes outcomes under separate folders based on the **Intervention/Treatment** name.
+- Organizes data under separate folders based on **Intervention/Treatment** names.
-- You can edit / add to it to suit your needs.
+- Option to import NCT numbers from a text file for batch processing.

 ## Requirements 📦